williamlines/bank-tech-test/README.md

 # Running Tests

-- To run all the tests at once, from the main directory run in your terminal
+- To run all the tests at once, make sure you have exited node with ctrl + c and in the root directory run:

 ```
 jest